Marcantonio M. Spada: Career

-Work
+Research

 Addictive behaviours

 Spada has contributed to the understanding of metacognitive mechanisms underlying general vulnerability to addictive behaviours, identifying the role of metacognitive beliefs across addictive behaviours, putting forward the first metacognitive therapy model and treatment protocol for addictive behaviours, and operationalising the construct of "desire thinking".

 He is an advocate of employing idiographic and functional approaches to the conceptualisation and treatment of psychological problems in cognitive behavioural therapy, supporting psychological therapists in working with clients taking (or withdrawing from) prescribed drugs, raising awareness about problematic betting and gambling behaviour, and working with young people to tackle threats to well-being arising from excessive technological use.
 He is the author of the successful self-help book Overcoming Problem Drinking, an NHS recommended 'book on prescription' for alcohol misuse.

-Research on metacognition in psychopathology
+Metacognition in psychopathology

 Spada has also developed metacognitive models of cyberchondria, procrastination, and self-critical rumination and self-esteem.

-Research on psychological distress during the COVID-19 pandemic
+Psychological distress during the COVID-19 pandemic

 During the COVID-19 pandemic, Spada contributed to a growing body of literature regarding COVID-19-related psychological distress, having co-developed, with Professor Ana V. Nikčević, the construct of the "COVID-19 anxiety syndrome", and associated psychometric measure, identifying the impact of the syndrome on COVID-19 anxiety, generalised anxiety and depression, and work and social adjustment.
 The COVID-19 anxiety syndrome is characterised by avoidance, threat monitoring, checking and worry which are presumed to maintain the fear response associated with COVID-19 and exacerbate psychological distress.

-Spada has publicly advocated for the importance of supporting those affected by the COVID-19 anxiety syndrome as society attempts to return to normal.
+Spada has publicly advocated for the importance of supporting those affected by the COVID-19 anxiety syndrome when society returned to normal.
 Spada has also argued that governments' deployment of behavioural science techniques aimed at shaping behaviour in combination with repeated lockdowns may have, inadvertently or not, fuelled a mental health crisis among the wider population, particularly the young.
 He advocates for the need to carefully review the consequences of implementing such policies and consider never deploying them again.